sanjib/fun-with-elixir/programming-elixir-1-6/quotes.md

 the value of a + 1 to x.
 Instead you’re simply asserting that the expressions x and a + 1 have the same value.

+## Chapter 3
+> - But the cool thing about Elixir is that you write your code using lots and lots of processes, and each process has its own heap.

 ## Chapter 15

 > - We ran a million processes (sequentially) in just over 5 seconds.